The Problem of Aging Hair - AND PRODUCT SOLUTIONS

-This light-weight product is great for the finest of hairs.
-I use in on ALL of my clients before I blow dry them.
-Shine, and protection from up to 428 F.
+This lightweight product is great for the finest of hairs.
+I use it on ALL of my clients before I blow dry them to provide shine and heat protection up to 428 degrees.

-For Maintenance my clients use: Rene Furterer RF 80.
+For maintenance I use: Rene Furterer RF 80.

-This weekly dose of meds for your hair - it works against hair loss to naturally encourage the growth of stronger hair and improve the hair structure for thicker and faster growing hair.
+This weekly dose of meds for your hair - it works against hair loss to naturally encourage the growth of stronger hair as well as improve the structure of the hair for faster growth.

 Do these things and you will be able to manage heat styling and take good care of your hair.